Kowa’s high-end Genesis 8x33

 Accessories

-The Kowa Genesis 8x33s come with a quality felt-lined cordura case (that for once isn’t too large for them), stay
+The Kowa Genesis 8x33s come with a quality felt-lined cordura case (that for once isn’t too large for

-padded strap.
+to) and a padded strap.

 In Use – Daytime